thehsadowte/Wallet-App/README.md

 P.S.
 I like those cube
 ![Cube](https://user-images.githubusercontent.com/113587563/216194493-404e72ee-1097-472c-99c5-021b08fd2305.png)

-# Submit your spendings to the "BABKY" and live your life like...*rhyme
+# Submit your spendings to the "Wallet" and live your life like...*rhyme

 With best whishes,
 The BABKY team!